 Overall, the study is of great interest to the readership of Biology Letters.
 It is extremely well-written, and analyses were outlined in detail and were appropriate for the questions being addressed.
 However, I do have one key question regarding the study….why focus on CT max, rather than CT min?
 CTmax has been show to be evolutionarily conservative in ectotherms, without much response to selection or plasticity.
 Conversely, CTmin is more evolutionarily labile, and the authors may have been more likely to observe a response in this trait.
 Perhaps it would be beneficial to explain the choice of CTmax for this study.

 Response: Great question.
 Actually, we did set out to find studies measuring CTmin as well.
 Please see our search string in the supplement.
 However, very few studies do developmental manipulations and subsequently measure cold tolerance.
-Hence, this is the reason why we focused on CTmax.
-We have now clariied this in our revised MS:
+Hence, this is the reason why we focused on CTmax/Tpref.
+We have now clarified this in our revised MS:

 “Our search string included cold tolerance (i.e., critical thermal minimum, CTmin), but there were too few studies that manipulated developmental environments and measured this trait to conduct a formal meta-analysis.
 As such, we focus on Tpref and CTmax”